lfricken/moloch/_headers/rules.md

 What’s always impressed me about this poem is its conception of civilization as an individual entity.
 You can almost see him, with his fingers of armies and his skyscraper-window eyes.

-Many say Moloch represents capitalism.
-This is definitely a piece of it, even a big piece.
+Some say Moloch represents capitalism.
+This is a piece of it, even a big piece.
 But it doesn’t quite fit.
 Capitalism, whose fate is a cloud of sexless hydrogen?
 Capitalism in whom I am a consciousness without a body?
 Capitalism, therefore granite cocks?

 Moloch is introduced as the answer to a question – C. S. Lewis’ question in Hierarchy Of Philosophers – what does it?
 Earth could be fair, and all men glad and wise.
 Instead we have prisons, smokestacks, asylums.
 What sphinx of cement and aluminum breaks open their skulls and eats up their imagination?